Hackers News Hackers News

 Command-and-Control via Telegram

-All transmitted data is URL-encoded before delivery, and the malware keeps a local log of its own activity.
+All data transmitted by the malware is URL-encoded before delivery, and ResokerRAT maintains a local log of its activities on the infected machine.

-Network administrators should monitor outbound connections to Telegram API endpoints for unusual or unexpected patterns.
+• Monitor Network Traffic: Network administrators should actively monitor outbound connections to Telegram API endpoints for any unusual or unexpected patterns.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.